Gary Kuehn: Life and career

 Kuehn's work was also included in the seminal exhibition Live In Your Head: When Attitudes Become Form curated by Harald Szeemann in 1969 at the Kunsthalle Bern, which traveled to Museum Haus Lange, Krefeld and Institute of Contemporary Arts, London, and was re-staged in 2013 at the Fondazione Prada, Milan.

 In 1967 after seeing Kuehn's work at an exhibition at Bianchini Gallery in New York, Kuehn was invited to Kassel, Germany by the art dealer Rolf Ricke to create new work for Kuehn's first European solo exhibition, "Gary Kuehn: Zeichnungen und Mini-Objekte."
 This began a lifelong friendship and working relationship with Ricke and prompted Kuehn to live in Germany for several periods throughout the 1960s, 70s, and 80s.
 In 1977 Kuehn exhibited in Documenta 6, Kassel and in 1980 he was awarded the DAAD (German Academic Exchange Service) Fellowship in Berlin.

 Gary Kuehn has held a teaching positions at the School of Visual Arts, New York and the Hochschule Fur Bildende Kunste in Braunschweig, Germany.
 He taught for 40 years at Rutgers University and holds the title Distinguished Professor of Art Emeritus.

 His first museum retrospective "Between Sex and Geometry" opened at the Kunstmuseum Liechtenstein in September 2014 followed by the 2018 retrospective exhibition "Practitioner's Delight" at the Galleria d'Arte Moderna e Contemporane in Bergamo, Italy.
 He is represented by Haeusler Contemporary Gallery in Munich and Zurich.

+In 2024, Gary Kuehn participated in Without Stars 2, and exhibition that took place at the Experimental Exhibition Room of the Museum of fine Arts of Caracas, the show was completely illuminated with emergency lamps and included a temporary facsimile recreation of the original Mattress Piece from 1964 with authorization by the artist.
+The exhibition included Kishio Suga, Meyer Vaisman, Annette Lemieux, Eduardo Azuaje and Mario Pérez who also curated the project.